 Particularly where advertising is required for coverage, insurers have frequently challenged whether the event implicating coverage constitutes a "publication" of information.

-The importance of the publication requirement was addressed in Recall Total Information Management v.
-Federal Insurance Co., where the insured lost computer tapes containing sensitive information of thousands of its clients' employees.
-In that case, the court held that there was no publication since the insured could not establish that the information contained on the lost tapes was ever accessed by anyone, which the court held is a "necessary prerequisite to the communication or disclosure of personal information."
+The importance of the publication requirement is illustrated by Recall Total Information Management v.
+Federal Insurance Co.,58 where the insured lost computer tapes containing sensitive information of thousands of its clients' employees.
+In that case, the court held that there was no publication since the insured could not establish that the information contained on the lost tapes was ever accessed by anyone, which the court found to be a "necessary prerequisite to the communication or disclosure of personal information."59